-The Board has adopted a policy, on the recommendation of its Executive Committee, that each non-employee Director, shall not stand for reelection in any year if he or she shall have reached the age of 75 as of the first day of that year and shall transition responsibilities and resign no later than the date of the Annual Meeting.
-The Board may make exceptions to this policy if it determines such exception would be in the Company's best interest.
-The board has made such a determination in regards to Ms. K. Brown for 2021.
-Ms. K. Brown is currently serving as lead director.
+A policy of the Board is that non-employee Director may stand for reelection in any year upon having reached the age of 75 as of the first day of that year and must transition responsibilities and resign no later than the date of the next Annual Meeting.
+The Board makes exceptions to this policy if it determines such exception would be in the Company's best interest.
+The board has made such a determination in regards to Ms. K. Brown.
+Ms. K. Brown is currently serving as lead independent director.